 Through investments made in the late 1970s and over the course of the 1980s, Eucatex verticalized its production, staying focused on its core business, and strengthened its expansion plans by opening offices in the Netherlands, the United States and Mexico.
 At the time, the Company began manufacturing the following products, all of which are directly or indirectly related to the production of fiberboard (both hardboard and softboard): Paints for internal consumption for painting hardboard; Metal profiles for ceiling systems and wall partition panels; Minerals with thermal insulation properties to complement the existing line of insulating products; and Agricultural substrates used to grow seedlings to form owned forests, as well as other lower-value activities.

-In 1993, Eucatex launched a new phase to diversify its product line by investing approximately R$300 million to implement the following projects: Construction of the Paints Unit in Salto, São Paulo, which was inaugurated in 1995; Construction of the MDP Unit in Botucatu, São Paulo, which was inaugurated in June 1996; Installation of a printing and paper impregnation line for finishing hardboard and MDP panels at the unit in Salto, São Paulo; and Maintenance actions for the industrial/forestry infrastructure as well as for the mineral and agricultural segments.
+In 1993, Eucatex began to diversify its products and invested approximately R$300 million to carry out the following projects: construction of a Paint Plant in the municipality of Salto (SP), inaugurated in early 1995; construction of a MDP Plant in the municipality of Botucatu (SP), inaugurated in June 1996; implementation of a paper printing and impregnation line for finishing hardboard and MDP panels at the Plant located in Salto (SP); and maintenance of the industrial/forest park and the mineral and agricultural segments.

-Eucatex became a pioneer in the industry by installing, in 2007, South America’s first wood waste recycling line on an industrial scale.
-This last-generation equipment enables materials obtained from within a radius of approximately 120 kilometers from the unit in Salto, São Paulo to be used as the raw material for manufacturing hardboard and as biomass for firing its boilers.
-The unit’s total processing capacity is 240,000 metric tons/year, which is equivalent to approximately two million trees, 470,000 cubic meters of standing timber or 1,500 hectares of planted forests.
-The investment in land and planting to maintain this volume of timber, considering a seven-year cycle, would amount to around R$200 million.
-Not only does it generate cost benefits, but recycling wood waste also prevents this material from being deposited in local landfills.
+In 2007, Eucatex pioneered the implementation of a large-scale wood waste recycling line in South America.
+The state-of-the-art equipment allows the material collected in a range of approximately 120 km from the plant in Salto (SP) to be used both as raw material to produce sheets and as biomass to be burned in its boilers.
+The total processing capacity is 240,000 tons/year, equivalent to approximately 2 million trees, 470,000 m3 of standing timber or 1,500 hectares of planted forest.
+In order to maintain this amount of timber within a 7-year cycle, both in terms of land and for planting, the Company would need to invest approximately R$200 million.
+In addition to reducing costs, wood waste recycling prevents this material from being disposed of in city landfills.